 Last March 15, Technavio released their newest market research report which is related to vinyl records.
-The market research report is titled Vinyl Records by Product and Geography – Forecast and Analysis 2021-2025.

 The report shows the numbers post-COVID 19 which makes this very valuable.
 Inside the report are insights and information on how the market was impacted after the pandemic.
 In addition to this, it was grouped by product and geography data.